nsone/dataformat/README.md

 # dataformat

-dataformat is a Java Annotation-based binary format to POJO converter
+dataformat is a Java annotation-based binary format to POJO converter

 ## Examples